- Anthony G. Nuzzo

 John A. (Fred) Brothers II is Executive Vice President of Enterprise Strategy at FIS.
 He has overarching responsibility for strategy throughout the FIS global enterprise, including competitive differentiation, industry thought leadership, research, pricing and portfolio management with the specific objective of maximizing client value and return on assets.
 Before joining FIS in April 2010, Brothers was Founder and Managing Partner of eCom Advisors, a consulting firm to the online banking, billing and payments industry.
 Prior to founding eCom Advisors, Fred held senior leadership positions at CheckFree Corporation from 1994 to 2005, helping the organization grow from a privately held company with $20 million revenue and 200,000 users to a public corporation with $750 million revenue and 20 million users.
 Fred holds a BS degree from Ohio State.

-Brian M. Cashin, is the Chief Information Officer of First Commons Bank.
-He was an organizer of the Bank, and became Chief Information Officer in April 2009 while the Bank was in formation.
+Brian M. Cashin, was an organizer of the Bank, and became Chief Information Officer in April 2009 while the Bank was in formation until his retirement at the end of June 2013.
 Prior to First Commons Bank, Mr. Cashin had twenty years of experience as a Senior Technology Executive both domestically and internationally.
 While serving as Chief Information Officer at First Marblehead Corporation and Fidelity Investments, and Chief Technology Officer at Chase Manhattan Bank, he managed staffs of 50 to 500 with over $200 million in budget responsibility.
 Mr. Cashin has successfully architected and managed technology infrastructures to support major changes in organization and market focus.
 He has developed and implemented IT strategy for global venture capital endeavors.
 He has negotiated large, complex outsourcing contracts and partnership agreements.
 Mr. Cashin has a BA from St. Francis College and an MBA from Fordham University.

 David P. Chodirker, MD resides in Newton Centre and practices family medicine.
 He is the founder of Family Care Associates with offices in Wellesley.
 He attended the University of Toronto, where he graduated with honors.
 He studied medicine at the University of Toronto Medical School; and completed his training in family medicine at Mount Sinai Hospital in Toronto in 1991.
 Dr. Chodirker is a member of the American Academy of Family Physicians.
 Dr. Chodirker is an Assistant Clinical Professor at Tufts University in the Department of Public Health and Family Medicine.
 He is also a member of the Department of Family Medicine at Newton-Wellesley Hospital.
 In February 2003, Dr. Chodirker was named by Boston Magazine as one of the "Top Doctors" in Family Medicine in the Boston area.